malhotra5/Manim-Tutorial/README.md

 * Problem #2: **Exception: Latex error converting to dvi.
 See log output above or the log file** This error can be frustrating.
 Especially when you don't know what to isntall.
 But if you followed my installation guide, this error is not due to missing a system requirement.
 Rather, there is a problem with the code.
 ## Running-Manim-Projects
+Easy way to test whether all your installations are working is by running the command below

+    python3 -m manim example_scenes.py SquareToCircle -pl

+If it worked, then congratulations!
+Now you can run manim programs and get started with making animations.
+Now, this will be the general command to run all manim projects

+    python3 -m manim pythonFile.py className -args

+### classNames

+### Args
 ## Exploring-the-Repo

 ### ManimLib